nldlabs/fastdocs/docs/Overview/faq.md

 # FAQ

-Common questions about FastDocs.
+Common questions about Fast Docs.

 ## General

-### What is FastDocs?
+### What is Fast Docs?

-FastDocs is a zero-configuration tool for viewing and building markdown documentation.
+Fast Docs is a zero-configuration tool for viewing and building markdown documentation.
 It wraps VitePress to provide an ultra-simple experience with no setup required.

-### Why use FastDocs instead of VitePress directly?
+### Why use Fast Docs instead of VitePress directly?

 - **No setup** - Works instantly with `npx`
 - **Zero config** - No `.vitepress` folder or config files needed